 Looking for a pristine beach with some seclusion?
 Indulge in the romance of Honeymoon Island State Park.
 Located two islands north of Clearwater Beach, Honeymoon Island is famed for its slash pine strand.
 Other than a small shop and two bathhouses, little else dwells on the unspoiled island.

 Honeymoon Island State Park is the perfect place to get away from the bustle of Central Florida.
 Spend time exploring nature in your kayak or canoe.
 Or find a secluded spot on the four-mile beach to enjoy some peaceful alone time among the serene scenery.

 You’ll need about 45 minutes to drive to Honeymoon Island State Park via the Dunedin Causeway between Dunedin and Palm Harbor.

 Caladesi Island State Park

-At Caladesi Island State Park, wander along nature trails that’ll take you along the beach or to the ruins of a historic homestead.
+At Caladesi Island State Park, wander along nature trails that’ll take you along the sand beaches or to the ruins of a historic homestead.
 Another popular option is to paddle a kayak through winding waterways that meander through the mangrove forest.
 Bring your binoculars: Caladesi Island is also home to several bird and reptile species.

-Caladesi State Park is about 30 miles from Tampa.
+Caladesi Island State Park is about 30 miles from Tampa.
 Drive 45 minutes to Clearwater, where you can catch the 15-minute ferry to the pristine island.